nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ## Quick Start
 This section provides instructions to begin using Academy Directory.

 1. Ensure you have Java `11` or above installed in your Computer.
-Academy Directory has been tested on Java `11`.
+Academy Directory has been tested on Java `11` and running on other versions might result in **bugs**.

-2. Download the file _(link to the latest JAR will be available upon completion of v1.3)_ to the folder you want to use as the _home folder_ for your Academy Directory.
+2. Download the latest release [here](https://github.com/AY2122S1-CS2103T-T15-3/tp/releases) to the folder you want to use as the _home folder_ for your Academy Directory.

-3. From the command line, navigate to the folder used as *home folder* for academy directory and run `java -jar academydirectory.jar`.
+3. From the CLI, navigate to the folder used as *home folder* for Academy Directory and run `java -jar academydirectory.jar`.
+Ensure that the `.jar` file is named `academydirectory.jar`, otherwise the command will not work.
 A GUI similar to the below image should appear in a few seconds.
 Note how the app already contains some sample data.<br>
    ![Ui](images/Ui.png)